 Clara Tauson vs. Vera Zvonareva: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-Clara Tauson (No. 76 ranking) will take on Vera Zvonareva in the Round of 16 of the WTA Ningbo, China Women Singles 2023 on Tuesday, September 26.
+In a match scheduled for Wednesday, Vera Zvonareva will meet Clara Tauson (No. 76) in the Round of 16 of the WTA Ningbo, China Women Singles 2023.

+In the Round of 16, Tauson is favored over Zvonareva, with -275 odds compared to the underdog's +210.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!